saiflakhani/ARea-Travelogue/README.md

 You can see this project running on a video: https://drive.google.com/file/d/1VE5Xw2DgVzIXxjlO-P1j1nWSK_dF4s8b/view?usp=drivesdk

-This example was tested on OnePlus 5 and OnePlus 3.
+This example was tested on OnePlus 5, OnePlus 3 and Redmi Note 3.
 There is possibility that on different devices, the sensors need to be implemented in different way.

 TomTom Online Maps, Search and Nearby APIs have been used.